1979 vote of no confidence in the Callaghan ministry: Irish Nationalists

 Without Broughton, Labour needed the support of Northern Irish MPs to tie the vote.
-Gerry Fitt, the leader of the Social Democratic and Labour Party, was sympathetic to the Labour Party and Frank Maguire, an independent republican MP, had supported the government on previous knife-edge votes but were unhappy with proposals that would increase the number of constituencies in Northern Ireland and therefore increase Unionist representation.
-Fitt eventually decided not to support Labour but that he would campaign for them to be re-elected if they lost.
-He urged Frank Maguire to do the same.
-Although not an abstentionist Member of Parliament, Maguire rarely attended the House of Commons.
-He told a journalist in London before the vote, "I have come over here to abstain in person".
-The BBC documentary A Parliamentary Coup stated that Frank Maguire's wife was, unknown to Fitt, sitting in the public gallery of the House of Commons and urged her husband not to vote after hearing Fitt.
+Gerry Fitt, the leader of the Social Democratic and Labour Party, was sympathetic to the Labour Party, and Frank Maguire, an independent republican MP, had supported the government on previous knife-edge votes, but both were unhappy with proposals that would increase the number of constituencies in Northern Ireland and therefore increase Unionist representation.
+Fitt eventually decided not to support Labour but said that he would campaign for them to be re-elected if they lost.
+He urged Maguire to do the same.
+Although not an abstentionist MP, Maguire rarely attended the House of Commons.
+He told a journalist in London before the vote: "I have come over here to abstain in person."
+The BBC documentary A Parliamentary Coup stated that Maguire's wife was, unknown to Fitt, sitting in the public gallery of the House of Commons and urged her husband not to vote after hearing Fitt.

 Aftermath

-When a vote of no confidence is passed, the government must either resign or request a dissolution of Parliament from the monarch.
-Callaghan called a general election, stating, "We shall take our case to the country."
-Parliament was not dissolved immediately after the vote: a couple of days' wash-up period was allowed for the completion of uncontroversial business, with 25 bills receiving royal assent on 2 April, including a stopgap Finance Act.
+When a vote of no confidence is passed, the government must either resign, allowing the Leader of the Opposition to attempt to form a government or ask The Crown for a dissolution of Parliament, which automatically triggers a general election.
+Callaghan opted for a general election, stating: "We shall take our case to the country."
+Parliament was not dissolved immediately after the vote; a couple of days' wash-up period was allowed for the completion of uncontroversial business, with 25 bills receiving royal assent on 2 April, including a stopgap Finance Act.

 The resulting election was won by the Conservative Party and led to 18 years of Conservative rule.
 After losing, Callaghan remained Labour leader for another year before the succession of Michael Foot.
 The Scottish National Party also suffered in the 1979 general election, with its group reduced from 11 members to just two.
-The incoming Conservative government repealed the Scotland Act and devolution was not enacted until the 1997 referendum.
+The incoming Conservative government repealed the Scotland Act and devolution was not enacted until the 1997 Scottish devolution referendum.